scrabbletank/farhome-rules/rulesdoc.md

 #### Forest Kin
 *Requires proficiency in Nature, 2 Strength*

 When targeted by a wild beast or plant creature they must make a Willpower save against your Strength.
-On fail they must find a new target or the attack fails.
+On failure they must find a new target or the attack fails.
 Once a beast succeeds they are immune to this effect.

 #### Helping Hand
 *Requires proficiency in Divine spells, 6th Level*